nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `NEW_CLIENT_STATUS` refers to the new status of the client.
 Acceptable values are `potential`, `unresponsive`, `old` and `active`.

 Examples:
-* `blacklist 2 cs/active` whitelists the second person in the list and marks them as an `active` client.
+* `whitelist 2 cs/active` whitelists the second person in the list and marks them as an `active` client.
-* `blacklist 1 cs/old` whitelists the first person in the list and marks them as an `old` client.
+* `whitelist 1 cs/old` whitelists the first person in the list and marks them as an `old` client.

 ### Sort Clients list : `sort`